10 Best Home Inspection Services in New York 2023

 Best Inspection Service for Condos and Co-ops - Green Apple Home Inspections

-Certified by the IAC2 for mold inspections and follows NACHI Standards of Practice, Green Apple Home Inspections specializes in condos, co-ops, and apartments in New York City.
+Certified by the IAC2 for mold inspections and following NACHI Standards of Practice, Green Apple Home Inspections specializes in condos, co-ops, and apartments in New York City.

-Because Green Apple surveys residential buildings, what the company inspects is different from a home or townhouse.
+Because Green Apple surveys residential buildings, what the company inspects differs from a home or townhouse.

 A thorough inspection of your co-op includes examining walls, doors, floors, ceilings, windows, cabinets, pre-installed appliances, electricity, plumbing, and cooling systems.

-Even though it’s not required by Green Apple’s license, the company also likes to “round out” the inspection to include electrical capacity, common heating, air conditioning systems, and storage areas.
+Even though Green Apple’s license does not require it, the company also likes to “round out” the inspection to include electrical capacity, common heating, air conditioning systems, and storage areas.

 The company also provides a termite inspection and report at no additional cost.

-Their inspectors are known to do an extremely thorough job and can take a few hours depending on the size of your apartment.
+Their inspectors are known to do a comprehensive job and can take a few hours, depending on the size of your apartment.

 Green Apple Home Inspections Pros and Cons

 - Extremely fast turnaround for the inspection report.